pjn51/brainweb-2/Work/Work Meetings/22-06-22 user feedback queue and policy overview.md

 There are a few ways that feedback can get into our queues for categorization and labeling.
 When seekers report a job or indicate "Not Interested," they are able to leave text feedback.
 If they leave a comment, it will be put into a [[Labeler]] queue.

 # Report a job (RAJ)
-Megan complained a bit about [[Report A Job|RAJ]], saying that there are *a ton* of buckets that comments are sorted into.
+Megan complained a bit about [[Report A Job queue|RAJ]], saying that there are *a ton* of buckets that comments are sorted into.
 To be specific, there are over 60.
 The most important buckets are the fraud, spam, and discrimination ones.
 Inside the spam bucket, there's an adult industry bucket that contains reports of sex work, an industry not permitted on [[Indeed]].
 The fraud bucket contains reports of human trafficing, which are reviewed daily by an in-house analyst.

 The purpose of RAJ is a mixed bag.
 On one hand, it's concerned with [[data annotation]] and gathering [[data]] for analysis by people like me.
 On the other hand, it's also used as a source of actionable information.
 Teams in Japan and Germany take the actionable comments and investigate them.